liolok/DST-KeyBind-UI/README.md

 [中文说明](./README.zh.md)

-Easy key binding for your mod, in mod configuration and also "Settings > Controls".
+Easy key binds for your mod.
+Beside mod configuration, also support hot-rebind in "Settings > Controls".

 ## Quick Start